openedx/paragon/src/Card/README.md

 ### Card status

 Note that in the example below, the content of `Card` is wrapped inside `Card.Body`.
 The `d-flex` class is added for the `horizontal` orientation to achieve horizontal variant.
-The `flex-column` class is added t for the main `Card` component.
+The `flex-column` class is added for the main `Card` component.

 ```jsx live
 () => {